ILTEX Lykoi F.C.: Naming

 ILTEX company was the team's sponsor.
 It stand for Iliadis Textile and was the company owned by the club's president.
 Lykoi means Wolves in Greek.

 Stadium Stelios Iliadis

 Kostas Iliadis had pioneering ideas.
 Among others he had hired nutrition experts for the player's diet, who later published their experiences at the club.

 The biggest contribution was the construction of a modern Football Ground in Kalohori.
 It was launched in October 1996 and in its final form had a capacity of 8369 seated spectators, had roofed stands, grass, lights and modern training facilities, comparable to those of teams of 1st National.

+As of 2025, the historic ILTEX Lykoi stadium has fallen in a complete state of abandonment and disrepair.
+The reestablished club is using the Mikra Stadium in the Kalamaria suburb of Thessaloniki.

 Badge

 The club's badge featured a wolf head in black color.